 Person-centred care is often used as an umbrella term for multiple approaches to care (e.g., communication training, supporting staff in addressing responsive behaviours, Dementia Care Mapping, personally tailored activities, and sensory experiences.
 Person-centred care is considered a foundation to safe, high-quality health care.

 This evidence theme on person-centred care is a summary of one of the key topics identified by a scoping review of dementia research.
-If you need more specific or comprehensive information on this topic, try using the PubMed search below.
+If you need more information on this topic, try using the PubMed search below.

-We found seven systematic reviews that examined the impact of person-centred care for people living with dementia.
+We found six systematic reviews that examined the impact of person-centred care for people living with dementia.
 These reviews found that person-centred care can reduce:

 - The need for antipsychotics or neuroleptic medications.